akatief/template-workshop/README.md

     assert bc1 != bc2
 ```

-A test suite can be run by calling from command line:
+All your test suites can be run by calling from command line:

 ```bash
 pytest -v --cov-fail-under=90 --cov=template_workshop -l --tb=short --maxfail=1 tests/
 ```

 Let's now turn to the class you've just implemented.
 You want to make sure your code *actually* works and handles all cases.
 For example, have you thought of what would happen if someone called `template_workshop -1`?
-Write tests for the `Fibonacci` class to check for both positive and negative numbers.
-Then, fix all mistakes in `template_workshop` so that all tests complete successfully and coverage (as computed by the command above) is at least 90%.
+First, write code in Fibonacci to handle what to do with negative (or zero) numbers.
+Then, write tests for `Fibonacci` to check that your code actually works.
+Your test should all complete successfully and coverage (as computed by the command above) should be at least 90%.

 ### What to change